RaguzovaTatyana/Project_assessing_pain/README.md

 + Compare the results of the analyzed models on the selected dataset.
 + Select the model and develop a user interface suitable for implementation in telemedicine systems.

+### Product type:
+A console application that supports different operating systems.

 ### The expected result:
   A script that takes video as input and outputs a person's estimated pain level based on the video.